 Body

-Ensuring your Microsoft Office documents are accessible is an important step in creating inclusive content for all users, including those who rely on assistive technologies.
-Microsoft Office provides built-in accessibility checkers in Word, PowerPoint, and Excel.
+Ensuring your Microsoft 365 (Office) documents are accessible is an important step in creating inclusive content for all users, including those who rely on assistive technologies.
+Microsoft 365 provides built-in accessibility checkers in Word, PowerPoint, and Excel.
 This guide will walk you through how to check for and resolve accessibility issues in these applications.

 Step 1: Open Your Document